Liverpool Central railway station: Facilities

 A street-level travel centre opened in November 2009, replacing the former ticket office and newsagents; this sells tickets, newspapers, food and drink.
-There are also toilets, cash machines, free Wifi and food-vending machines.
+There are also toilets, cash machines, free wi-fi and food-vending machines.
 Escalators and lifts lead to the two Northern Line platforms and the deep-level Wirral Line platform.
 There are cycle racks for 30 cycles and secure storage for 16 cycles.

 Future

-The Liverpool City Region Long Term Rail Strategy document, produced by Merseytravel in 2014, states that it hopes to re-open the Wapping Tunnel to allow Liverpool Central to connect with Edge Hill and beyond.
+The Liverpool City Region Long Term Rail Strategy document, produced by Merseytravel in 2014, states that it hopes to re-open the Wapping Tunnel to allow Liverpool Central to connect with and beyond.
 Merseytravel commissioned a feasibility study into a new rail link between Central and Edge Hill, which was completed in May 2016.
 The report found that the Wapping Tunnel was in good condition—though suffering from flooding in places and requiring some remedial work—and that the concept of re-opening the tunnel was viable.

 Plans were developed in 2006 to build a shopping complex on the site of the car park behind the former High Level station (bounded by the rear of the station, Cropper Street, Newington and Bold Street).
 Known as Central Village, it was to consist of a high-rise tower for residential and business use, retail outlets, bars and restaurants and was also to have a canal running the length of Bold Street.
 Development of the site was troubled, with delays caused by parties involved going into receivership and potential tenants pulling out.
 In September 2017, new owner Augur announced plans to develop the site while leaving space for the expansion of the station, potentially seeing new platforms built.
 Augur stated it had discussed its plans with Network Rail and Liverpool City Council, and hoped to have planning permission submitted during 2018.

 Network Rail was scheduled to install an extra lift giving access to the Northern Line platforms in 2016/17.
-No work had begun by the end of 2016; the Transport Minister, Paul Maynard, confirmed that owing to funding issues, work would not start until 2019 at the earliest.In 2022, the Liverpool City Region Combined Authority announced that the installation of this new lift was scheduled to begin in 2023, and the lift is currently installed & in service.
+No work had begun by the end of 2016; the Transport Minister, Paul Maynard, confirmed that owing to funding issues, work would not start until 2019 at the earliest.
+In 2022, the Liverpool City Region Combined Authority announced that the installation of this new lift was scheduled to begin in 2023, and the lift is currently installed & in service.

-The Liverpool Echo published an article in October 2018 which claimed that unless the station was redeveloped to increase capacity it would be facing restrictions on passenger movement.
-Merseyrail managing director Andy Heath suggested that by the mid 2020s passengers could end up having to queue upstairs as the platforms would have insufficient capacity.
+The Liverpool Echo published an article in October 2018, which claimed that unless the station was redeveloped to increase capacity then it would be facing restrictions on passenger movement.
+Merseyrail managing director Andy Heath suggested that by the mid-2020s, passengers could end up having to queue upstairs as the platforms would have insufficient capacity.
 Merseyrail chairman Cllr Liam Robinson stated that, due to the potential size of the works, Merseytravel were in discussions with the government over their plans to expand the station.
 Plans could include a new concourse and new platforms as well as making use of a previously constructed but unused tunnel portal to the east of the underground station.